ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 primitives used to implement atomic read-modify-write (RMW) operations.
 A typical RMW sequence might play out as
 follows:

-- `ll` places a "reservation" on a particular virtual memory address.
+- `ll` places a "reservation" targeting a 32-bit value in memory and returns the current value at this location.
-- Subsequent instructions take the value at this address and perform some operation on it:
+- Subsequent instructions take this value and perform some operation on it:
-  - For example, maybe a counter variable is reserved and incremented.
+  - For example, maybe a counter variable is loaded and then incremented.
-- `sc` is called and the modified value is stored at the reserved address only if the memory reservation is still intact.
-This guarantees that the value has not been modified since the reservation was placed.
+- `sc` is called and the modified value overwrites the original value in memory only if the memory reservation is still intact.

-This RMW sequence ensures that if another thread or process modifies a target memory address while an atomic update is being performed, the atomic update will fail.
+This RMW sequence ensures that if another thread or process modifies a reserved value while an atomic update is being performed, the reservation will be invalidated and the atomic update will fail.

-Prior to MTCannon, we could be assured that no intervening process would modify that target memory location because STCannon is singlethreaded.
+Prior to MTCannon, we could be assured that no intervening process would modify such a reserved value because STCannon is singlethreaded.
 With the introduction of multithreading, additional fields need to be stored in the FPVM state to track memory reservations initiated by `ll` operations.

 When an `ll` instruction is executed:

 - `llReservationStatus` is set to `1`.
-- `llAddress` is set to the memory address specified by `ll`.
+- `llAddress` is set to the virtual memory address specified by `ll`.
 - `llOwnerThread` is set to the `threadID` of the active thread.

 Only a single memory reservation can be active at a given time - a new reservation will clear any previous reservation.

-When the VM writes any data to memory, these `ll`-related fields are checked and the memory reservation is cleared if a memory write touches a `Word` that contains `llAddress`.
+When the VM writes any data to memory, these `ll`-related fields are checked and any existing memory reservation is cleared if a memory write touches the naturally-aligned `Word` that contains `llAddress`.

 When an `sc` instruction is executed, the operation will only succeed if:

 - The `llReservationStatus` field is equal to `1`.
 - The active thread's `threadID` matches `llOwnerThread`.
-- The requested address matches `llAddress`.
+- The virtual address specified by `sc` matches `llAddress`.

-On success, `sc` stores a value at the target memory address, clears the memory reservation by zeroing out `llReservationStatus`, `llOwnerThread`, and `llAddress` and returns `1`.
+On success, `sc` stores a value to the specified address after it is naturally aligned, clears the memory reservation by zeroing out `llReservationStatus`, `llOwnerThread`, and `llAddress` and returns `1`.

 On failure, `sc` returns `0`.

 ### Load Linked / Store Conditional Doubleword

 With the transition to MIPS64, Load Linked Doubleword (`lld`), and Store Conditional Doubleword (`scd`) instructions are also now supported.
+These instructions are similar to `ll` and `sc`, but they operate on 64-bit rather than 32-bit values.

 The `lld` instruction functions similarly to `ll`, but the `llReservationStatus` is set to `2`.
 The `scd` instruction functions similarly to `sc`, but the `llReservationStatus` must be equal to `2`